Using JWST transits and occultations to determine $\sim1\%$ stellar radii and temperatures of low-mass stars: Observations

-There is a wealth of ground based observations on \thisstar, beginning with its discovery \citep{Charbonneau:2009}.
-Despite minor systematics, we opted to include their Fred Lawrence Whipple Observatory (FLWO) data and their MEarth data as the 14-year baseline led to an improvement in the precision of the period by a factor of 10,000, relative to the JWST light curve alone.
-However, their overall contribution to the total SNR of the combined light curve was dwarfed by JWST, thus the minor systematics have a negligible effect on the determination of \rhostar.
+There is a wealth of ground-based observations on \thisstar, beginning with its discovery \citep{Charbonneau:2009}.
+Despite minor systematics, we opted to include their Fred Lawrence Whipple Observatory (FLWO) data and their MEarth data as the 14 yr baseline led to an improvement in the precision of the period by a factor of 10,000, relative to the JWST light curve alone.
+However, their overall contribution to the total S/N of the combined light curve was dwarfed by JWST; thus the minor systematics have a negligible effect on the determination of \rhostar.

 Very Large Telescope (VLT) data from \citet{Berta:2011} was nominally very precise, but showed strong systematic errors by eye.
 We modeled the VLT data including quadratic detrending as done in \citet{Berta:2011}.
 However, their inclusion did not measurably impact either the values or precision of any parameter.
 Because of that, and out of a concern for the significant increase in run time for our models, we did not include them in our final analysis.